-Under its charter, our audit committee must review and approve all related party transactions consistent with the rules applied to companies listed on The Nasdaq Stock Market.
-The following section describes, for the year ended December 31, 2006, transactions in which Nasdaq or any of its subsidiaries was a party, in which the amount involved exceeded \$120,000 and in which a director, a director nominee, an executive officer or a security holder known to own more than five percent of our common stock had, or will have, a direct or indirect material interest.
+The following section describes transactions since the beginning of the fiscal year ended December 31, 2007, in which NASDAQ OMX or any of its subsidiaries was a party, in which the amount involved exceeded \$120,000 and in which a director, a director nominee, an executive officer or a security holder known to own more than five percent of our common stock had, or will have, a direct or indirect material interest.
+In accordance with our policy on related party transactions, all of the transactions discussed below, other than those that received pre-approval as discussed above, have been approved or ratified by the audit committee of our board of directors.